Emurgo/Seiza/frontend/README.md

 Note: React fragments in form of `<></>` are not parsable by `react-intl` scripts above.
 You can however use `<React.Fragment>` which works.

 Note: `try {...} catch {}` will also not work.
 You must use `try {...} catch (err) {}` even if you do not handle the error.

+## Local testing of subdomains

+If you want to test different testnets localy, you need to setup local subdomains (for cookies to work properly).
+On linux you can open `/etc/hosts` and add those lines:

+    127.0.0.1 local-seiza.com
+    127.0.0.1 test1.local-seiza.com

+Now open http://local-seiza.com:port or http://test1.local-seiza.com:port and you are ready to go.
+Exchange `port` for whatever you use (probably 3000).